Isabelgpils/Crafts-Manager-Redux/README.md

 ## Introduction

-React project that displays materials used for cross stitching projects (beads, threads and patterns).
+The purpose of this React project is to provide a way to manage craft materials used for cross stitching projects.
+At the moment it displays beads, threads and patterns.
+The next phase of this project will be to provide a way for a user tomanage inventory and create shopping lists.

-The purpose of the app is to allow a stitcher to search, update and view different craft materials.
+I am learning Redux and am will add additional functionality as I learn new skills.

 ## SEARCHING